 promote awareness and positive attitudes

+to diversity.
 Games can be played with children from birth.

 Babies will respond to games involving music,